 If you have been suffering from PMS in the past, then let me tell you that with fenugreek intake, the symptoms are going to be lessened dramatically.

-I used to suffer from very painful periods in the past, of course, after giving birth, they have lessened dramatically in pain, however, things really improved when I started to take fenugreek on a daily basis.
+I used to suffer from very painful periods in the past, of course, after giving birth, they have lessened dramatically in pain; however, things improved when I started to take fenugreek daily.

-Of course, I’m not saying that fenugreek is a medicine for PMS, you need to consult with your doctor before attempting to do anything if you are suffering from period pain or cramps however, for me, it improved my situation a lot.
+Of course, I’m not saying that fenugreek is medicine for PMS, you need to consult with your doctor before attempting to do anything if you are suffering from period pain or cramps, however, for me, it improved my situation a lot.

 The sixth side effect of fenugreek intake is: